sbenzch/Microsoft365DSC/docs/docs/resources/intune/IntuneDeviceCompliancePolicyWindows10.md

 ### Example 2

-This example removes an existing Device Compliance Policy for MacOS devices
+This example removes an existing Device Compliance Policy for Windows 10 devices

 ```powershell
 Configuration Example